kartik-v/yii2-widgets/README.md

 to the ```require``` section of your `composer.json` file.

-## Latest Release
+## Release Updates

->NOTE: The latest version of the module is v3.4.0 released on 09-Nov-2014.
-Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-widgets/blob/master/CHANGE.md) for details.
+> Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-widgets/blob/master/CHANGE.md) for details on changes to various releases.

 The widgets currently available in **yii2-widgets** are grouped by the type of usage.